Chizaram-Igolo/ipynb_to_py_converter/README.md

 ### To Use:
 -  Clone repository.
 -  Open Command Prompt and cd to folder.
--  Open extract_statements.py and change filepath from "test.ipynb" to the path of your file.
+-  Open main.py and change filepath from "files_to_convert/test.ipynb" to the path of your file.
--  Run extract_statements.py from command prompt.
+-  Run main.py from command prompt.
--  Look for your .py file at the file path you specified.
+-  Look for your .py file in /converted_files.

 ### TODO: